Skip to content

 Each capability below is built around the same principle: AI surfaces evidence, a human makes the decision, and the reasoning is visible at every step.

-Every response scored against your rubric with a percentage match per criterion.
-Reasoning written in plain language.
-Confidence indicators when the response was short or ambiguous.
-The opposite of an opaque ranking.
+• AI Match: every response scored against your rubric with a percentage match per criterion, reasoning in plain language, and confidence indicators when short or ambiguous

-Every match score links back to the timestamp in the candidate's transcript that drove it.
-Click the criterion, the player jumps to the cited moment.
-The audit trail builds itself.
+• Transcript citations: every match score links back to the timestamp that drove it, so the audit trail builds itself

-Three to five thirty-second highlight clips per candidate, tagged by competency, with a 'why this matters' note explaining the selection.
-The reasoning behind the clip lives next to the clip.
+• Candidate Shorts: three to five thirty-second highlight clips per candidate, tagged by competency, with a 'why this matters' note

-Flags responses showing patterns of AI-assisted phrasing or off-screen reading.
-Surfaces as a flag, not a verdict.
-Built into every plan.
-Reviewer decides what to do with the signal.
+• AI Check: flags responses showing patterns of AI-assisted phrasing or off-screen reading, as a flag not a verdict, built into every plan

-Full transcript, per-criterion score breakdown, AI reasoning, reviewer notes, and decision history archived per candidate.
-Exportable for bias audits, NYC LL144 documentation, or internal review.
+• Compliance audit trail: full transcript, per-criterion breakdown, AI reasoning, reviewer notes, and decision history archived per candidate, exportable for bias audits or NYC LL144 documentation

 FAQ